 Quick action fittings allow for easy access for inspection or routine maintenance of the generator.
 If major repairs are needed, all the panels can be disassembled in a few minutes.
 No tools required.

 Sound Guard is pre-packaged with the skirt and base assembled to assure a safe arrival and easy assembly.
-WESTERBEKE provides the necessary fittings and connecting hoses for water, exhaust, fuel and battery attachments and easy to follow assembly instructions.
+WESTERBEKE provides the necessary fittings and connecting hoses for water, exhaust, fuel and battery attachments.